sahil-arora-76/file-share/README.md

 by default port is 8080

-every in build command has a prefix of 's'
+every in built command has a prefix of 's'

 # Commands